RCIC-UCI-Public/website-rcic/docs/source/software/software.rst

 1. Software that the user wants to evaluate

-2. Licensed software that does not use the FlexLM license mananger when RCIC must run the license server
+2. Licensed software that does not use the FlexLM license manager when RCIC must run the license server

 3. Software that will only be used by one or two users